Chronos2011/fretter/WALKTHROUGH.md

 ## Nailing down the chords with additional options

-Back to our result from `--operation Chord --root A_3 --chord Min --position 12`: we received a total of 38 fingerings, so we can be generous and add more requirements to our fingerings search.
+Back to our result from `--operation Chord --root A --chord minor --position 12`: we received a total of 38 fingerings, so we can be generous and add more requirements to our fingerings search.
 First, we want to restrict the *maximum width* of a fingering to 3 frets with `--width 3`; second, we insist on *position* 12 by specifying `--deviation 0`, indicating that we want to deviate at most 0 frets from the position:

 ```
-$ ./fretter.sh --operation Chord --root A_3 --chord Min --position 12 --width 3 --deviation 0
+$ ./fretter.sh --operation Chord --root A --chord minor --position 12 --width 3 --deviation 0

-Fretter v0.1.2 - Fretboard Diagram Generator
+Fretter v0.1.3 - Fretboard Diagram Generator

+Chord A minor (standard guitar tuning)

 Showing fingerings 1 through 4 (of 7)